Chapter 20. Hearing Aid Specialists Regulations

 18VAC80-20-90.
 License renewal required.

-The board will mail a renewal application form to the licensee at the last known address.
-Failure to receive this notice shall not relieve the licensee of the obligation to renew.
-Prior to the expiration date shown on the license, each licensee desiring to renew his license must return to the board all required forms and the appropriate fee as outlined in 18VAC80-20-70 of this chapter.
+B. The board will send a renewal notice to the licensee.
+Failure to receive this notice does not relieve the licensee of the obligation to renew.
+Prior to the expiration date shown on the license, each licensee desiring to renew a license must return to the board the appropriate fee as outlined in 18VAC80-20-70.

-Licensees shall be required to renew their license by submitting the proper fee made payable to the Treasurer of Virginia.
-Any licensee who fails to renew within 30 days after the license expires shall be required to apply for reinstatement.
+C. Any licensee who fails to renew within 30 days after the license expires will be required to apply for reinstatement.

-The board may deny renewal of a license for the same reasons as it may refuse initial licensure as set forth in Part II or discipline a licensee as set forth in Part V of this chapter.
+D. The board may deny renewal of a license for the same reasons as the board may refuse initial licensure as set forth in Part II (18VAC80-20-30 et seq.) of this chapter or discipline a licensee as set forth in Part V (18VAC80-20-180 et seq.) of this chapter.
 The licensee is entitled to a review of such action.
-Appeals from such actions shall be in accordance with the provisions of the Administrative Process Act, Chapter 40 (§ 2.2-4000 et seq.) of Title 2.2 of the Code of Virginia.
+Review of such actions will be in accordance with the provisions of the Administrative Process Act (§ 2.2-4000 et seq. of the Code of Virginia).

 Statutory Authority